All Episodes

 They deserve truth and they deserve to know the truth before they go into the ballot box.

-You know, all these last minute oh, a DUI for George W. Bush the weekend before the two thousand election.
+You know, all these last-minute, oh, a DUI for George W. Bush the weekend before the 2000 election.

-Oh, access Hollywood just a couple of weeks outside of Trump's, you know, uh election against Hillary.
+Oh, access Hollywood just a couple of weeks outside of Trump's, you know, election against Hillary.

-Don't forget the borking of uh of Judge Robert Bork.
+Don't forget the borking of Judge Robert Bork.

 You know, I've said I have a pattern and I've been very, very, very consistent.

-And that is, you know, I wait and before I rush the job.
+And that is, you know, I wait before I rush to judge.

 I don't believe in rushing a judgment.